 Experts say that smoke from wildfires can rise three to five miles in the air, then travel up to thousands of miles.
-That’s why we’re seeing such thick smoke in Seattle, as wildfires in the Cascade mountains and in British Columbia send their smoke westward.

 How to Drive Through Smoke